top of page

 What does a psychotherapy session look like?

-Each session is tailored to your needs using a ‘bottom-up’ approach with somatic techniques like brainspotting and body based tools to help regulate the nervous system and balance the body.
-This intentional work paves the way for essential life skills like meaningful connections, effective communication, trusting relationships, and setting healthy boundaries.
+We value an individualized approach tailored to meet your unique needs and goals.
+We use a variety of tools informed by trauma neuroscience, eco therapy lens, and somatic based approaches like brainspotting and body based tools to help process trauma, regulate the nervous system, and balance the body.
+This intentional work paves the way for essential life skills like building self steem, effective communication, trusting relationships, and setting healthy boundaries.

 Who do you work with?